nandita16gupta/BigData_tech/README.md

 ## Flume (Apache)

 Built in sinks for hdfs and hbase.
-Originally madeto handle log aggregation.
+Originally made to handle log aggregation.
 * web server > Flume agent - source,channel,sink > Hbase
 * You can have a layer of flume agents to reduce traffic or amoutn of data being written to hdfs
 * Flume is a buffer between the data and the cluster